ghostFaceKillah/vslam/WORK-LOG.md

 2023-04-11
 ----------

+- [ ] fix frontend bugs: why is it going wrong on the big dataset?
 - [ ] make vis pretty:
+  - [ ] draw matches
-  - Align sizes of images
+  - [X] Align sizes of images
+  - [X] Add image labels
-  - Add more data to simulation
+  - [X] Add more data to simulation
-  - Add image labels
+  - [ ] Clean up the scene display
+    - don't show all keyframes, just the recent one
+    - show more global context:
+      - all of ground truth path
+      - current pose estimate
 - [ ] Test, type lint, etc
 - [ ] Lectures & blogpost